Skip to contents

 ## Datasheet <stsim_StateClass> saved

-Transition Types: Assign a unique name and ID to each type of transition in our model.
+Transition Types: Assign a unique name and Id to each type of transition in our model.

 # Create an R data frame containing transition type data